Top 7 Dog Friendly Beaches in Alabama 2025

 The Public Beach in Dauphin Island is ideal for bringing furry friends.
 Adjacent to Red School House and the fishing pier, a few miles of white sandy stretches are perfect for strolling with the pets.
 Humans and pups love abundant loose white sand and clear, shallow waters.

-Dogs are allowed here year-round in leashed conditions all the time.
+Dogs are allowed here year-round, as long as they are leashed.
 The ferry rides also permit pets if they are restrained and well-mannered.
 There are many cabins and rentals available for longer stays.
 Dogs are prohibited in the western end as it is the nesting ground for various significant birds.
 Picnic tables, public showers, etc, are a few other amenities.

 Dauphin Island Public Beach